 No widely used Uber or Lyft.

-Agree on price before the journey starts.
+Agree on price prior to the journey starts.

 Always use official, marked taxis.